LeoonZHANG/libsg/README.md

 #### Easy to call

 Header files of libsg include nothing but only pure API declaration, and they are simpe and clear.

+## Fast and powerful

+There are many modules in this library, and lots of them are optimized.

 ## Todo list
 Add CMake script.